seanvm/blog.vanmulligen.ca/_posts/2018-11-15-transpiling-es9-node-modules-with-babel-7.markdown

 Babel has caught quite a bit of flack in recent years, and in some cases, for good reason.
 Debugging can become more difficult with Babel, and some of its features (e.g. minification) are generally not beneficial server-side.
 However, new releases for the JS language are going to continue to come down the pipeline.

-In my opinion, establishing a workflow for your project that allows you to take advantage of new features without forcing your consumers to upgrade their Node veresion is a good thing.
+In my opinion, establishing a workflow for your project that allows you to take advantage of new features without forcing your consumers to upgrade their Node version is a good thing.

 Fortunately, setting up a workflow to transpile ES9 code using Babel 7 is fairly straightforward.
 The following steps will get you started with the skeleton of a project that will allow you to create backwards compatible NPM packages using ES9 code.

-I will assume you are starting from scratch, so the first step is to create your project folder, and set up NPM.
+I will assume you are starting from scratch, so the first step is to create your project folder and set up NPM.
 ````
 mkdir myProject
 cd myProject